To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Unblock censored and restricted websites in foreign countries

-The internet-enabled device you are using (smartphone, laptop, etc.) must have a VPN app or software loaded onto it.
+The internet-enabled device you use (smartphone, laptop, etc.) must have a VPN app or software loaded onto it.
 The VPN software connects your device to the VPN server, which encrypts your connection and secures it to help keep you anonymous online.

 Everything you do online goes to the VPN first — from your online banking to browsing the news.
 Your data shows up to the internet service provider as coming from the VPN and not from your computer and location.
 Without a VPN, your data is out in the open, vulnerable to peeking eyes.

 Using a VPN makes it so you and your computer cannot be identified easily with what you are doing online.
-And even if someone does see what you are doing online, your data is encrypted and not direct from you.
-This means your personal information including address, credit card numbers, banking information, etc. is more safe online than if you didn’t use a VPN.
+And even if someone does see what you are doing online, your data is encrypted and not directly from you.
+This means your personal information, including address, credit card numbers, banking information, etc., is safer online than if you didn’t use a VPN.

 Check out this video from CyberGhost to get more details about how a VPN works and the benefits you’ll enjoy from signing up.

 We’ve reviewed the best VPN services and ranked our top picks.
 Our article covers how VPNs work, and we have pros and cons for each service discussed.
-We also include a table so you can compare providers by price and features.
+We also include a table to compare providers by price and features.

 If you decide this protection is no longer for you, we also have a guide on deleting a VPN.

 To keep all the devices in your home secure, you may want to consider a VPN Router.
 It’s the device that accepts internet traffic from your ISP (Internet Service Provider) and sends it to the devices in your home.

 Routers come with some security features to prevent hackers from gaining access to your data, but a VPN Router is specially configured to work with your VPN for added security.
 It can help keep criminals out of your “digital” walls and protect your devices from Peeping Toms.